mike99mac/minimy-mike99mac/hardware/README.md

 - That can play music by voice, and
 - That respects privacy by performing operations without accessing the Internet.

-The build is described in excruciating detail, not only for the good of humanity, but because the author forgets all the steps involved and can never find the scraps of paper with the right notes.
+The build is described in excruciating detail, not only for the good of humanity, but also because the author forgets all the steps involved and can never find the scraps of paper with the right notes.

 It has three enclosures at the bottom for the left speaker, subwoofer, and right speaker.
 The top third houses the amp, the computer and other components.
 Two removable panels allow easy access to the components.
 It is constructed of:
-- 1/2" Baltic birch plywood, perhaps the best material for speaker enclosures,
+- 1/2" Baltic birch plywood, perhaps the best material on earth for speaker enclosures,
 - Hardwood edge moldings for contrast and to make the box solid, and
 - Decorative molding in the front and sides to give it some character.